BeefreeSDK/beefree-sdk-hosted-saved-rows-demo/README.md

 # Beefree SDK - Hosted Saved Rows Integration Example

 This repository contains an example of how to integrate the **Beefree SDK** into a web application with **Hosted Saved Rows** enabled.
-The Beefree SDK allows you to embed a powerful email editor into your application, enabling users to create and customize email templates using a no-code tool.
+The Beefree SDK allows you to embed a powerful no-code email editor into your application, enabling users to create and customize email templates without writing a single line of code.

 ## Overview